-Many countries are planning to boost the capacity and use of offshore and new energy technologies via floating offshore wind farms; wave and tidal ocean energy installations; floating photovoltaic installations; the use of algae to produce biofuels.
+Power generation based on uncontrollable natural resources is one of the biggest problems in renewable energy.
+Many countries plan to boost the capacity and use of offshore and new energy technologies via floating offshore wind farms, wave and tidal ocean energy installations, floating photovoltaic installations, and the use of algae to produce biofuels.

 Low Carbon Chemical Processes

-Initial results in using Green Hydrogen to directly reduce iron in blast furnaces indicate the potential to reduce GHG emissions between 18-38%.
-Similarly, aluminium majors Alcoa and Rio Tinto have partnered to develop a carbon-free aluminium smelting process that replaces the traditional carbon anode with a ceramic one, eliminating the resulting CO2 emissions.
+Initial results in using Green Hydrogen to reduce iron in blast furnaces indicate the potential to reduce GHG emissions by 18-38%.
+Similarly, aluminium majors - Alcoa and Rio Tinto - have partnered to develop a carbon-free aluminium smelting process that replaces the traditional carbon anode with a ceramic one, eliminating the resulting CO2 emissions.

 While such novel production processes can contribute to reduced GHG emissions, the fact remains that process chemistry being what it is, emission of CO2 seems unavoidable for the foreseeable future.
-This, inevitably brings us to the next pillar to decarbonize industry – CCUS.
+This inevitably brings us to the next pillar - to decarbonise industry – CCUS.

 Various Carbon offsets scheme provides the option to compensate for emissions made elsewhere.